Syfert Injury Law Firm

 (d) Due to a lack of more appropriate facilities.

-(4) A child who is alleged to be dependent under chapter 39, but who is not alleged to have committed a delinquent act or violation of law, may not, under any circumstances, be placed into secure detention care.
+(4) A child who is alleged to be dependent under chapter 39, or any child subject to proceedings under chapter 984, who is not alleged to have committed a delinquent act or violation of law, may not, under any circumstances, be placed into secure detention care.

 (5) The department shall continue to identify and develop supervised release detention options and annually submit them to the Legislature for authorization and appropriation.